teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 Mino infringed the Tetris copyright because copied the exact same 7 Tetris shapes, used the same board dimensions (10 x 20), the same shape movement down the board, and the same visual cues like *garbage lines*, *ghost pieces* and *preview pieces*. [*Tetris v.
 Xio Interactive*, 863 F.Supp.2d 394 (D. NJ 2012)](http://scholar.google.com/scholar_case?case=18064882260025243346).

 **Takeaway**: Copyright infringement law is not easy.
-Desiree Golden seems like a smart young woman who did some pretty careful copyright research and still came to the wrong conclusion about how much she could copy from Tetris.
+Even careful developers can get it wrong, and reasonable people can disagree about where to draw the line between idea and expression.

 <hr class="tall">